Canna Lily Facts

 Canna Lily Physical Description

-Given the sheer number of different species of Canna Lily, certain characteristics quite understandably vary widely.
-Conversely, however, some basic physical traits naturally remain consistent between each of them.
+Given the sheer number of different species of Canna Lily, certain characteristics understandably vary.
+Some of these, in fact, vary somewhat significantly.
+Conversely, however, some of the basic physical traits naturally remain consistent between each of them.

-Firstly, all presently recognized members of this genus share basic environmental requirements.
-Each of them evolved in either of two specific climates.
-That holds true since all appear as either tropical or subtropical perennial herbs.
+For starters, all presently recognized members of this genus share the most basic environmental requirements.
+Each of them further evolved in either of two specific climates.
+That holds true since all varieties appear as either tropical or subtropical perennial herbs.

-Secondly, the abundant and remarkable leaves of each of them also display the same basic patterns.
-That’s due to the fact that the foliage develops as broad and flat in all of the accepted forms.
+Following that, the abundant and remarkable leaves of each of them also display the same basic patterns.
+That’s due to the fact that the foliage develops as relatively broad and flat in all of the accepted forms.
 But, the impressive nature of these does not end there.

-In fact, these grow out of a stem in a long narrow roll and then unfurl to their full extent.
-Both the leaves and stems of the plants typically display a solid green color.
-Yet sometimes, both show either maroon, brownish, or even variegated in color.
+In fact, these structures grow out of a stem in a long narrow roll and then unfurl to their full extent.
+Both the leaves and stems of the plants also typically display a solid green color.
+Sometimes, however, both show either maroon, brownish, or even variegated in color.

 - Kingdom: Plantae